mimilazarova/DD2424-covid-xray-project/README.md

 In the repository one can find the following files:

-preprocess.py - this implements a class for loading images to np.arrays
+preprocess.py - this implements a class for loading images to np.arrays To preproces the data, one has to download COVIDx following the instructionsin the link above.
+After that, change the path to the data folder, and to the train and test .txt file in main in preprocess.py and run it.

 CNN_COVID19.ipynb - in this notebook one can see the architecture of the final model, as well as some of the experiments we tried in oreder to increase the accuracy of the model.